 If we have qualified and continue to qualify for taxation as a real estate investment trust, we generally will not be subject to federal corporate income taxes on that portion of our ordinary income or capital gain that is currently distributed to stockholders.
 The real estate investment trust provisions of the Internal Revenue Code generally allow a real estate investment trust to deduct dividends paid to its stockholders.
-This deduction for dividends paid to stockholders substantially eliminates the federal double taxation on earnings that usually results from investments in a corporation.
-"Double taxation" refers to taxation of income once at the corporate level when earned and once again at the stockholder level when distributed.
+This deduction for dividends paid to stockholders substantially eliminates the federal double taxation on earnings that usually results from investments in a corporate level when earned and once again at the stockholder level when distributed.
 Additionally, a real estate investment trust may elect to retain and pay taxes on a designated amount of its net long-term capital gains, in which case the stockholders of the real estate investment trust will include their proportionate share of the undistributed long-term capital gains in income and receive a credit or refund for their share of the tax paid by the real estate investment trust.